 The religious liberty issue was a natural for Hemingway.
 “I noticed that whenever I pitched a story on religion editors would go for it, so I started pitching stories on religion, which was an interest of mine.”

 “One reason that a lot of people in the media don’t cover religious liberty issues well,” Hemingway said, “is that they are partisan and they are playing for a team that right now is not interested in religious liberty because it contradicts the goals of their team.
 Another element is that, for many in the media, religious liberty is not a freedom they see themselves using."

 The media’s failure to cover religious liberty issues objectively means that people miss important elements of religious liberty stories.
-Often misunderstood, Hemingway said, is the case of Hobby Lobby, which sued the Department of Health and Human Resources because an HHS mandate would force the company to violate the religious beliefs of members of the family that owned Hobby Lobby.
+Often misunderstood, Hemingway said, is the case of Hobby Lobby, which sued the Department of Health and Human Services because an HHS mandate would force the company to violate the religious beliefs of members of the family that owned Hobby Lobby.